mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 A more detailed post looking into the different benchmarks coming soon.

 <!-- TODO: For a more detailed look into the benchmark results, check this post. -->

+## Caveats

+Check [this document](docs/caveats.md) on a few caveats to keep in mind when working with keyset pagination.

 ## Samples